-Performance Expectations CTC Elements Applicable NASP Standards NASP Standards Language that Documents Comparability conversations about matters of public concern, using factual and verifiable statements that enhance the use of evidence-based practices and policies.
-2. Understand implications of history, service models, and professional standards for professional identity and effective practice.
-Standard 2, Domain 10: Legal, Ethical, and Professional Practice School psychologists have knowledge of the history and foundations of school psychology; multiple service models and methods; ethical, legal, and professional standards; and other factors related to professional identity and effective practice as school psychologists.
-School psychologists are knowledgeable about standards that define contemporary professional practice and organizational principles that provide context for their work.
+Performance Expectations CTC Elements Applicable NASP Standards NASP Standards Language that Documents Comparability Practice School psychologists are knowledgeable about standards that define contemporary professional practice and organizational principles that provide context for their work.
 School psychologists stand up for the welfare and rights of children and use expertise to promote changes in individual education programs, systems, schools, and legislation.
 School psychologists actively contribute to conversations about matters of public concern, using factual and verifiable statements that enhance the use of evidence-based practices and policies.
 3. Demonstrate professional disposition (behavior and attitude), responsibility, adaptability, initiative, and self-care 5 .
-Standard 2, Domain 10: Legal, Ethical, and Professional Practice School Psychologists) apply professional work characteristics needed for effective practice as school psychologists, including effective interpersonal skills, responsibility, adaptability, initiative, dependability, technological competence, advocacy skills, respect for human diversity, and a commitment to social justice and equity.
+Standard 2, e), Domain 10: Legal, Ethical, and Professional Practice School Psychologists) apply professional work characteristics needed for effective practice as school psychologists, including effective interpersonal skills, responsibility, adaptability, initiative, dependability, technological competence, advocacy skills, respect for human diversity, and a commitment to social justice and equity.
 School psychologists engage in lifelong learning and formulate personal plans for ongoing professional growth.
 School psychologists seek and utilize professional supervision, peer consultation, and mentoring for effective practice.
 School psychologists assist administrators, teachers, other school personnel, and parents/guardians in understanding and adhering to legislation and regulations relevant to general and special education services

 5 NASP Standards make no reference to self-care.
+See p.
+33 of this document for the CTC requirement which must be documented.